timothepearce/laravel-time-series-docs/docs/quickstart.md

 This example walks you through the general structure of a Projection, now it's up to you to store the content of your choice from any model!

-You only scratched the surface of Laravel Quasar, if you want to know more about the use cases it can solve, read the [What is Quasar?](/) section.
+You only scratched the surface of Laravel Time Series, if you want to know more about the use cases it can solve, read the [What is Time Series?](/) section.